ScottProgrammer88/CPW219-ModelBindingStylingLab/README.md

 # CPW219-ModelBinding Styling Lab

-Starter code for lab activity.
-Your task is to change the UserProfile page and 3D printer list pages and style them.
-You can use custom CSS or a framework like Bootstrap
+This project is a lab activity for styling User Profile and 3D Printer list pages using Bootstrap.
+The goal is to make the pages responsive and visually appealing for both mobile and desktop layouts.

+## Features
+- Responsive User Profile page
+- Responsive 3D Printer list page
+- Uses Bootstrap for styling